-- Start up your computer. - Windows 2000 or Windows XP Professional users should log on with [Administrator] privileges. - Close any programs that are running before you begin installing the software. - Load the SOLUTION DISK into the CD-ROM drive. - The Installer panel automatically appears. - If the Installer panel does not appear, double-click [My Computer] on desktop the icon for the CD-ROM drive containing the SOLUTION DISK ► [Setup] icon.
-(Windows XP users should click the [Start] button ► [My Computer], then double-click the icon for the CD-ROM drive containing the SOLUTION DISK ► [Setup] icon.) - Click [Software Installation].
+Start up your computer.

+- If you are using Windows 2000 or Windows XP Professional, log on with [Administrator] privileges. - Close any programs that are running before you begin installing the software.

+Load the SOLUTION DISK into the CD-ROM drive.

+- The Installer panel automatically appears. - If the Installer panel does not appear, double-click [My Computer] on desktop (if you are using Windows XP, click the [Start] button ► [My Computer]), then right-click the icon for the CD-ROM drive containing the SOLUTION DISK, select [Open] in the displayed menu, and double-click the [Setup] icon.

+Click [Software Installation].